Are Your Cannabis Leaves Curling Up Like a Canoe? Here’s Why and How to Fix Twisted Leaves

 Roots need oxygen, and if they’re waterlogged, they could suffocate.
 The water delivers nutrients to healthy plants through the roots.
 This process is impossible in very wet soil, so plants start to wilt with weed leaves curling up.

 Continued overwatering can lead to Pythium, aka root rot, a parasitic condition that may turn your roots into a messy, ineffective sludge.
 Once it takes hold, it’s almost impossible to shift.

 If the substrate remains sodden, cannabis leaves drooping will be the least of your problems.
 Various microscopic pathogens like algae and fungi can kill your plants.
-Ensure drainage isn’t to blame for your curling cannabis leaves.
+Ensure drainage isn’t to blame for your canoeing leaves.